UCI-Libraries/Python/README.md

 Syllabus: The Unix Shell

-1. Files and directories
-2. History and tab completion
+1. Using libraries
+2. Working with arrays
-3. Pipes and redirection
+3. Reading and plotting data
-4. Looping over files
+4. Creating and using functions
-5. Creating and running shell scripts
+5. Loops and conditionals
-6. Finding things
+6. Defensive programming
+U7. sing Python from the command line

 **Setup**